nicc777/home-tunnel-via-csp/DEV_NOTES.md

     - ParameterName: AwsCertificateManagerCertificateARN
       ParameterValue: arn:aws:acm:eu-central-1:123456789012:certificate/aaaaaaaa-aaaa-aaaa-aaaa-xxxxxxxxxxxx
 ---
-Relay:
+RelayServer:
   Name: test-relay              # Identifier
   CloudProvider:
     Name: my-aws
   HttpProxy:
     Enabled: true               # For AWS, provision the Load Balancer to the HTTP proxy
     Admin:
       Enabled: true
       Port: 8081
     ResourceLocalTarget:
       Port: 8080                # When building a tunnel from the resource server, this is the port to target on the relay server
     LinkedDomain:
       DomainName: example.tld
   ApiConfig:                    # Where the API configuration is stored.
     Path: ${home}/.cumulus_tunnel_api.json
   CustomSetupScript:            # Will be included in the setup process, after the main setup script has run
     Path: /dev/null
   DomainProviders:
     Record: